FAQs

 Each ACE program location is run by a volunteer-sending organization (VSO).
 Staff from the organization are on-the-ground and available 24/7 to participants.

-In addition, a wallet-sized emergency contact card, which includes Duke’s ISOS membership numbers and the International SOS phone numbers, is provided to you and your parent or guardian via email.
-The flip side of the card includes the ACE emergency hotline which is staffed 24/7 throughout the summer.
+An emergency contact card, which includes the OGHS emergency hotline (staffed 24/7 during the summer), Duke’s ISOS membership number, and the International SOS phone number, is provided to you at the pACE meeting and to your parent or guardian via email.
 For more information on other precautions to ensure your health and safety, read our Families FAQs.

+The schedule planned for ACE participants is quite full and has been thoughtfully put together to make the most of your time in the country.
+Therefore, participants can expect to have limited free time.
 You must participate in the required volunteer service and enrichment and reflection activities throughout the program.
 Participants are not allowed to make any other commitments of time, including employment, volunteering or classes that would interfere with any scheduled ACE activities.

 In addition, participants may not independently travel to locations that are not part of the ACE Session itinerary.
 This includes no personal travel or travel outside of the host country.
 You may not invite or encourage non-ACE participants to join you in or at the location of the ACE Session.
 Learn more about booking flights and other helpful travel FAQs.

 During the program, participants are not allowed to participate in any high-risk activities, such as, water activities/sports (both watercraft and swimming/diving), activities involving animals (e.g. horseback riding, handling animals, etc.), extreme/adventure sports-type activities (e.g. rock climbing, paragliding, zip lining, etc.), and driving or riding vehicles (e.g. scooters, ATVs, etc.).
 Please note that this list is not exhaustive.
 You are required to report any injuries or illnesses to on-site staff immediately who share this information with ACE staff for follow-up.
-In addition, alternative modes of transportation such as mini‐scooters, Vespas, rickshaws, horses, motorbikes, bicycles, ride-share services, etc. are not permitted.
+In addition, alternative modes of transportation such as mini‐scooters, Vespas, rickshaws, horses, motorbikes, bicycles, etc. are not permitted.
 For more information on other precautions to ensure your health and safety, read our Families FAQs.

 Applying